dat-ecosystem-archive/web-specs/README.md

 Specifications for the Dat protocol in Web browsers.

-**Status: Just getting started!** The specs in this repo are still in progress, and only reflect the Beaker Browser's behaviors.
+**Status: Just getting started!** The specs in this repo are still in progress.

 ## Motivation